aws-samples/eks-blueprints-actions-workflow/README.md

     kubectl port-forward service/argocd-server -n argocd 8080:443
     ```

-    Then, open your browser and navigate to `https://localhost:8080/`
+    Then, open your browser and navigate to [https://localhost:8080/](https://localhost:8080/)
-    Username should be `admin`.
+    The username is `admin`.

     You can retrieve the `admin` user password by running the following command: